redvinaa/bt_animation/README.md

 ## Usage:

-Everything is implemented in the `visualize_bt` module, which also includes a basic usage example.
+Everything is implemented in the `visualize_bt.py` script, which also includes a basic usage example.
 For a more complex example, see the `examples/` folder.

 ### Output